-What GMB features do hotel listings have access to?
+What GBP features do hotel listings have access to?

 Although hotel features are heavily restricted, you should certainly be using them, updating them and monitoring them.

-Here are the features for hotel listings to pay attention to on Google My Business:
+Here are the features for hotel listings to pay attention to on Google Business Profiles:

 - Hotel Attributes

-- Opening Date (this is simply the date the hotel opened on, and can be added in your GMB dashboard)
+- Opening Date (this is simply the date the hotel opened on, and can be edited via the in-SERP editor)

 Some of these only need creating and never need re-visiting, but attributes, photos, and reviews should be monitored and or updated regularly.

-It’s also worth noting that some of these can be managed in the GMB dashboard, some partially, and some you need to contact business support to update.
+It’s also worth noting that some of these can be managed using the New Merchant Experience (NMX), some partially, and some you need to contact business support to update.

 Updating and checking your hotel attributes should be done on a regular basis, as Google is constantly updating what’s available.

-You can access this feature by heading to your GMB dashboard, then Info, and then Hotel Attributes.
+You can access this feature by heading to the in-SERP editor, then Info, and then Hotel Attributes.

 There are two sections within hotel attributes: